sofmeright/apt-cacher-ng-oci/README.md

 ---

-This container is maintained by SoFMeRight for PrPlanIT — Secure & Smart DevOps solutions.
+This container is maintained by SoFMeRight for PrPlanIT — Real world results for your real world expectations.

 ---